 Let's Talk about Mental Health

-Mental health’s growing presence in the world makes it more than a hashtag or something you read about in the news or see on television.
-Every year 1 in 5 adults, or approximately 42.5 million Americans,struggle with mental illness, according to the National Alliance on Mental Illness.
+Mental health’s growing presence in the world makes it more than a hashtag, something you read about in the news or see on television.
+Every year, 1 in 5 adults — or approximately 42.5 million Americans — struggle with mental illness, according to the National Alliance on Mental Illness.
 Someone in your organization may be struggling, but there are things you can do to help support them.

 Healthy Workplace, Better Well-Being

-The average American spends 43 hours/week at work according to the Bureau of Labor Statistics.
+The average American spends 43 hours per week at work, according to the Bureau of Labor Statistics.
 A healthy and positive work environment can make a difference by providing a safe place for individuals to grow, increasing efficiency and attendance, and saving money from medical expenses and lost productivity.
 To put it into perspective, the World Health Organization (WHO) estimates that anxiety and depression cost the global economy $1 trillion per year in lost productivity.
-Promoting good mental health in the workplace could be one of the most important steps you take in your organization.
+Promoting mental wellness in the workplace could be one of the most important steps you take in your organization.

 While any organization may have individuals who suffer from mental illness, the WHO identified common factors that contribute to the risk of worsening employee mental health.
 If any of the following factors apply to your organization, it’s essential to consider the adverse effects and develop solutions.